ravachol/kew/website/site_src/donate.md

 #### Is kew vibe coded?

-I have never tried Co-pilot or Claude Opus or Codex or whatever.
+No, I have never tried Co-pilot or Claude Opus or Codex or whatever.
 I have used AI tools, and asked a lot of questions, but very carefully, not vibe coded, and I don’t pay them money.
 There are 15 commits co-authored by Claude (out of thousands) and they are made by two people who aren’t me.

 Besides, a lot of people who vibe code are young beginner indie devs, and not necessarily people that should make you go grab a pitchfork.